15 min read

 A silence opened up.
 He heard the faint shift of breath, a recalibration.

-"What?"
-The voice started firm, then paused mid-syllable, recalibrated its pitch downward, like watching someone adjust their expression in a mirror before opening a door.
+“What?”
+The voice started firm, then paused mid-syllable, recalibrated its pitch downward.

 “When you can't sleep.
 You count something.”

-"That's more useful than ceiling panels."
-There was something in Mateo's tone that was assembling rather than simply responding, collecting data points and fitting them into a picture that was still incomplete.
-Not unfriendly.
-Evaluative.
+“That's more useful than ceiling panels.”
+Something in Mateo's tone assembled rather than responded.
+Collecting data points and fitting them into a picture that was still incomplete.

 “Doesn't feel like it at two in the morning.”